Royal Palm at Waipio V

 Two of the eight listings explicitly mention on-site security, including phrases like 'security patrol' and 'regular security patrols.'
 In addition, 4/8 current MLS entries check the SECGUA (security guard) amenity, suggesting consistent agent recognition of staffed security at the building.
 While not every agent highlights it in remarks, the repeated mentions across different listings and MLS data together support that the building offers security guard/patrol services.

-Public remarks explicitly state the presence of security patrols and regular security patrols, providing strong evidence that the building is patrolled.
-This is consistent across several listings.
+Multiple remarks explicitly state the presence of security patrols and regular patrols, providing strong evidence the building is patrolled.
+This is directly described in the public remarks.

 No analysis available